 However, when a substantial fraction of the population is to receive mass vaccination on a single day (e.g., nV>0.1*S), the number of vaccine courses available, nV, increasingly becomes a poor estimate for the transition rate, νS, needed to move the appropriate number of individuals into V1.
 Therefore, the logarithmic adjustment term -ln1-min0.99,nVS inflates the transition rate and allows the deterministic solver to move the desired number of individuals into V1 (Fig S9, solid line).
 For computational tractability, we assume the vaccine campaign coverage, nVS, does not exceed 99%.

-When the number of available vaccine, nV, exceeds the number of individuals in the S compartment, then vaccines are given first to those who were vaccinated the longest time ago (i.e., V48 first, then V47, and so on).
+When the number of available vaccines, nV, exceeds the number of individuals in the S compartment, vaccines are then given first to those who were vaccinated the longest time ago (i.e., V48 first, then V47, and so on).

 Vaccination Targeting in Intermediate Mobility Settings

 In order to calculate the expected impact of vaccination on reducing the probability of an outbreak sparked by an imported case, we must assume individuals migrating into the population are infected with cholera with a certain probability (π).
-As described in Methods and Materials, we set π equal to 1N for our main results, which simplifies Equation 5 to E=.
-For main text Figure 4, we consider a population of size 10,000 and therefore π=110,000=0.0001.
+As described in Methods and Materials, we set π equal to 1N for our main results, which simplifies Equation 5 to Imig=em-1 For main text Figure 4, we consider a population of size 10,000 and therefore π=110,000=0.0001.
 This value for π is consistent with a rough estimate of the average fraction of the population infectious on a given day during large recent epidemics in Zimbabwe (2008-2009) and Haiti (2010-2015) (Table S2).

 We present a sensitivity analysis of the optimal migration rate with values of π between 0.00001 and 0.001 (an order of magnitude larger and smaller than the main result presented) and R0 ranging from 0.75 to 3.
 We find when R0 and π are large, representing a setting that has high transmission potential and a high influx of migration from cholera-affected neighbors, the impact of vaccination over a 4-year time horizon is optimized when migration is slow (i.e., the average residence time increases) (Fig S5, blue).
 Conversely, high migration rates will tend to optimize the impact of vaccination in settings where transmission potential is low and a small proportion of migrants are infected (Fig S5, red).
 Because the population size, N, and the fraction of migrants infected, π, are coupled in Equation 5, the variables behave similarly and therefore the optimal migration rate tends to decrease as the population size increases.